 - The importance and academic relevance of student involvement.

 - What the program will do to minimize the risk to students.

-Individual students should submit the following information to the Director of the International Center:
+Individual students should submit the following information to their Study Abroad Advisor:

 - Details about the geographic environment of the program and its relationship to security issues.